eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 `foonathan_memory` tracks testing coverage on [codecov](https://codecov.io/github/foonathan/memory).

 Apart from this, *eprosima Fast DDS* ensures that every feature and API used within the library has been tested by running its own [coverage analysis](http://jenkins.eprosima.com:8080/job/nightly_fastdds_coverage_linux/), which completely covers all API used by Fast DDS.
-In order to change the `foonathan_memory` commit used in Fast DDS, maintainers must ensure that all new API is tested accordingly.
+In order to change the `foonathan_memory` commit/release used in Fast DDS, maintainers must ensure that all new API is tested accordingly.

 ### Performance [4.iv]

 `foonathan_memory` does not conduct performance tests.

-*eprosima Fast DDS* will run its [performance tests](test/performance) and analyze their results before deciding to change the pinned commit to prevent performance regression.
+*eprosima Fast DDS* will run its [performance tests](test/performance) and analyze their results before deciding to change the pinned commit/release to prevent performance regression.
-Being pinned to a specific commit, any performance regression in *eprosima Fast DDS* could not be blamed on `foonathan_memory`.
+Being pinned to a specific release, any performance regression in *eprosima Fast DDS* could not be blamed on `foonathan_memory`.

 ### Linters and Static Analysis [4.v]